-Professor Mark Hallett is Director of the Paul Mellon Centre for Studies in British Art.
-He oversees all aspects of the Centre's activities, ensuring that it supports the most original and rigorous research into the history of British art and architecture.
+Professor Mark Hallett is Director Designate of the Courtauld Institute of Art, where he'll be succeeding Professor Deborah Swallow as Märit Rausing Director in August 2023.
 Hallett's scholarly research has focused on British art from the seventeenth century onwards.
 The many books he has written and edited include the prize-winning Reynolds: Portraiture in Action (2014).
 Hallett also co-edited the major online publication, The Royal Academy Summer Exhibition: A Chronicle, 1769-2018 (2018).
 Professor Hallett has also been involved in curating numerous exhibitions.
 These have included the 2007 Tate Britain exhibition Hogarth, the 2015 Wallace Collection exhibition Joshua Reynolds: Experiments in Paint and two 2018 exhibitions: the Royal Academy exhibition The Great Spectacle: 250 Years of the Summer Exhibition and the Yale Center for British Art's George Shaw: A Corner of a Foreign Field.
 Hallett has been the recipient of a Leverhulme Research Fellowship and a Mellon Senior Fellowship.
 He has been Visiting Scholar at Pembroke College, Cambridge (2013-14) and a Visiting Professor at the Courtauld Institute of Art (2014-16).

 Appointed 13 August 2021: appointment expires on 12 August 2025